 Life Jackets: If you have your own life jacket, bring it with you this year.
-Life jackets are a MN state law to be worn by kids aged 10 and under (and required to be within reach for everyone else) whenever using a boat, kayak, canoe, SUP, paddleboat, etc. Again, we will be spraying life jackets with disinfectant during guest turn-over days, but do not have enough for everyone to keep at their cabin for the week as their designated jacket.
-Again, we encourage the use of our sanitizing stations when choosing a jacket from the lean-to behind sauna, or ask that you bring your own life jacket.
+Life jackets are a MN state law to be worn by kids aged 10 and under (and required to be within reach for everyone else) whenever using a boat, kayak, canoe, SUP, paddleboat, etc. You are still most welcome to use the life jackets stored in lean-to behind the sauna - PLEASE FEEL FREE to use the sanitizing stations.

-- We will be using a mister/fogger/sprayer to apply EPA approved non-toxic disinfectant (e.g. hydrogen peroxide, Nixall, Sol-u-guard, 70% alcohol, or Force of Nature -- all of these are unscented except the herbal Sol-u-guard which I don't have in stock at moment) before each guest arrival.
+- We will be using a backpack sprayer to apply EPA-approved non-toxic disinfectant (e.g. hydrogen peroxide, Nixall, Sol-u-guard, 70% alcohol, or Force of Nature -- all of these are unscented except the herbal Sol-u-guard which I don't have in stock at moment) before each guest arrival.
 This includes thoroughly coating dishes and kitchen surfaces, upholstery, bathrooms, beds, etc. with special attention to "high touch" areas: handles, switches, pulls, etc.

-- Sofa throws, decorator pillows, stuffed animals, bed quilts, comforters, extra blankets and sofa-bed sheet sets will be removed from cabins per MN Dept of Health guidelines (to remove extraneous soft surfaces.)
+- Sofa throws, decorator pillows, stuffed animals, bed quilts, comforters, extra blankets and sofa-bed sheet sets have been removed from cabins per MN Dept of Health guidelines (to remove extraneous soft surfaces.)
 If your group needs a sofa-bed bag of linens, text us and we will bring a set down to your cabin.

 - Each bed will have a sanitized bag of sheets, one blanket, a set of pillows with cases and slips.
-[Mattress pads will be disinfected via the mister/fogger/sprayer, along with bedside tables, box springs, etc.] This year will be a DIY make up your own bed.
+[Mattress pads will be disinfected via the backpack sprayer, along with bedside tables, box springs, etc.] This year will be a DIY make up your own bed.
 We will also ask guests if they would be so kind as to carefully roll up their used linens [do not shake out anything] and put back into bag upon departure.
 This is to minimize exposure to our staff.